null-charac69/null-charac69/README.md

 - 👋 Hi, I’m Anant a.k.a @null-charac69
-- 👀 I am a mechanical engineering student at NIT Srinagar.
+- 👀 I am an Generative AI Engineer.
-- 🌱 I’m currently learning Machine learning.
+- 🌱 I have a degree in Mechanical Engineering (NIT Srinagar).
 - 📫 You can reach me at https://www.linkedin.com/in/anant-kumar-b12976178/.

 <!---